DivanteLtd/shopware2vuestorefront/README.md

 # How to try it?

 Feel free to check out.
-In order to have the Shopware 6 PWA up and running on Your local host You need to install the Vue Storefront first.
+In order to have the Neto PWA up and running on Your local host You need to install the Vue Storefront first.

 ## Install Vue Storefront
 Please do install the [Vue Storefront](https://docs.vuestorefront.io/guide/installation/linux-mac.html#requirements) using the official Installer.
 Make Sure that Vue Storefront is running with the default demo database on `http://localhost:3000`